pzhaojohnson/rnacanvas.iframe/README.md

   + '&peripheral_ui=minimal';
 ```

-This will result in a top-right `Edit` button being shown,
+This will result in only a top-right `Edit` button being shown,
 which when clicked will reopen the drawing in a new tab of RNAcanvas
 possessing the full peripheral UI.